King County Council incumbents Reagan Dunn, Kathy Lambert, Pete von Reichbauer lead primary challengers

 In District 9, which covers the southeast portion of the county from Newcastle through Enumclaw, Councilmember Reagan Dunn, a 16-year incumbent, led with 57%.

-He faces three progressive challengers, with Kim-Khanh Van, an attorney and Renton City Council member coming in second Tuesday with 21%.
+He faces three progressive challengers, with Kim-Khanh Van, an attorney and Renton City Council member, coming in second Tuesday with 21%.

 She’s followed by Chris Franco, a former Army captain who works for the county Office of Equity and Social Justice, with 16%, and Ubax Gardheere, an organizer who works for Seattle’s Office of Planning and Economic Development, with 5%.